QUB-ARM-STM32/pqm4/README.md

     ![Programming Options](./Images/Programming-Instructions.png)

 5. Press `Start Programming` to flash the program onto the board.
 Ensure that you connect to the board before attempting to flash it.
-6. Open a serial monitor ans set the baud rate to `38400` to see the output.
+6. Press the reset button on the board to run the program, then open a serial monitor ans set the baud rate to `38400` to see the output.

     ![Output](./Images/Output.png)